-Earth Celebrations was founded in 1991 by theatrical pageant director, Felicia Young, as a not-for-profit 501c3 organization in New York City, dedicated to engaging communities to effect ecological and social change through the arts.
+Earth Celebrations was founded in 1991 by social action artist and theatrical pageant director, Felicia Young, as a not-for-profit 501c3 organization in New York City, dedicated to engaging communities to effect ecological and social change through the arts.

 Earth Celebrations creative programs address and effect change on issues such as: climate change, river restoration, water conservation, waste management, and the preservation of species, habitats, nature, gardens, parks, and a healthy urban environment, while highlighting ecological sustainability.
 Our ecological and art programs include: theatrical pageants, exhibitions, performances, art & ecology/puppet & costume workshops, internships, artist residencies, and partnerships with schools, community centers, organizations, academic and cultural institutions, municipalities, neighborhood associations, parks, gardens, artists and local residents.

-- Address environmental issues such as: climate change, river species and habitat restoration, toxic waste, recycling, and the preservation of nature, parks and gardens and a healthy urban environment.
+- Impact issues including: climate change, river restoration, water conservation, waste management, and the preservation of species, habitats, nature, parks, gardens, and a healthy urban environment.

 - Utilize the inspirational and creative power of the arts to engage and mobilize communities to positively impact ecological and social issues

 - Build broad-base coalition efforts bringing together organizations, academic and cultural institutions, municipalities, government officials, schools, community centers, neighborhood associations artists, and local residents to work together creatively for common goals

 - Promote and implement sustainable methods and practices

 - Art & Ecology / Puppet & Costume Workshops

 - Web-Site/Internet Projects